openstack/cinder-specs/specs/liberty/create-export-connector.rst

 doing any creating of exports inside of initialize_connection if they already exist.
 This basically makes create_export useless and a noop for all of those drivers.
-I'd rather see every driver use each method as they were intended, so to make reviewing drivers more consistent accross all of Cinder.
+I'd rather see every driver use each method as they were intended, so to make reviewing drivers more consistent across all of Cinder.

 Data model impact